espressif/esp-idf/docs/en/api-reference/peripherals/ana_cmpr.rst

 - :cpp:func:`ana_cmpr_set_debounce` - Set the debounce configuration.

 It requires :cpp:member:`ana_cmpr_debounce_config_t::wait_us` to set the interrupt waiting time.
-The interrupt will be disabled temporary for :cpp:member:`ana_cmpr_debounce_config_t::wait_us` micro seconds, so that the frequent triggering can be avoid while the source signal crossing the reference signal.
+The interrupt is disabled temporarily for :cpp:member:`ana_cmpr_debounce_config_t::wait_us` micro seconds, so that the frequent triggering can be avoid while the source signal crossing the reference signal.
 That is, the waiting time is supposed to be inverse ratio to the relative frequency between the source and reference.
-If the waiting time is set too short, it can't bypass the jitter totally, but if too long, the next crossing interrupt might be missed.
+If the waiting time is set too short, it can not bypass the jitter totally, but if too long, the next crossing interrupt might be missed.

 .. code:: c